tap349/tap349.github.io/_posts/2018-03-26-phoenix-style-guide.md

 config
 ------

-common sensible configuration should take place in _config/config.exs_ - it can be amended with environment-specific details in environment config files (_config/dev.exs_, etc.).
+common sensible configuration should be placed in _config/config.exs_ - it can be amended with environment-specific details in environment config files (_config/dev.exs_, etc.).

-when in doubt place production configuration in _config/config.exs_ but without production secrets and details (say, production URLs) that would prevent application from running in development without overriding them in _config/dev.exs_.
+configuration used in most environments (say, logging configuration) should go to _config/config.exs_, production settings that may affect application behaviour should go to _config/config.exs_ and must be used in development as well to avoid situations when everything is ok in development but falls apart in production.

+configuration that is always environment-specific (say, URLs) must be always placed to environment configs.